wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-send-an-sms-with-net-6-minimal-api.md

 ## Try It Out

 The project should now build, run and receive requests.
-As mentioned previously though we have no UI to test this out easily so we will add a few more lines of code to implement the Swagger UI into out project.
+As mentioned previously though we have no UI to test this out easily so we will add a few more lines of code to implement the Swagger UI into our project.

 Directly after var builder = WebApplication.CreateBuilder(args) we need to add two lines of code.
 These will add the necessary services to dependency inject.